Hi there, I’m Nicola–pleased to meet you!

 What I believe about Theatre

 2. Theatre (and stories in general) can be healing.
 They can help us process difficult things one step removed, creating a safe space for the brain to work hard to understand.
-Stories are a training ground for real life, so when a similar event occurs we have an idea of how we would like to proceed.
+Stories are a training ground for real life.

-3. Good stories bring disparate feelings and ideas together, encouraging the brain to make connections, to have mixed feelings.
+3. Good stories bring disparate feelings and ideas together, encouraging the brain to make connections and to have mixed feelings.
 Any scenario where people practice having mixed feelings and practice understanding things from multiple sides is healing to our often polarized world.

 4. The purpose of art is to ask questions.
 It is NOT to tell people how or what to think (propaganda).